Aseel88/Sammanslaget/README.md

 - WebGl.
 - HTML, CSS, JavaScript.

-_Nota bene: This game is set up for desktop usage and the game stats are fully functional on any browser except for Brave._
+_Nota bene: This game is set up for desktop usage.

 #  Installation